With a CollegeXpress profile, you can:

 Central Penn College's Fall Harvest tradition includes a polar bear plunge in the school's outdoor swimming pool.

 Look closely at the weathervane atop Kirk Memorial building on the Truman State University campus: it doesn't move!
-But that's intentional; in 1996, the school welded the weathervane in place so it always points northeast, as an homage to the school's former name, Northeast Missouri State.
+In 1996, the school welded the weathervane in place so it always points northeast, as an homage to the school's former name, Northeast Missouri State.

 Texas Christian University's school colors of purple and white were chosen to represent royalty and clean play.

-The horned frog--which is, incidentally, not a frog but a lizard--has been Texas Christian University's mascot since 1897.
+The horned frog—incidentally, not a frog but a lizard—has been Texas Christian University's mascot since 1897.

 The University of Massachusetts at Dartmouth began as two local textile schools.
 The University traces its roots to 1895, when the Massachusetts state legislature chartered the New Bedford Textile School and the Bradford Durfee Textile School in Fall River.

-University of Massachusetts at Dartmouth has a 710-acre campus which began in 1964.
-The dramatic campus design for the university was the work of architect Paul Rudolph then dean of Yale's school of Art and Architecture.
+University of Massachusetts at Dartmouth has a 710-acre campus, founded in 1964.
+The dramatic campus design was the work of architect Paul Rudolph, then dean of Yale's School of Art and Architecture.

 Best College Reviews named the Campus Recreation Center at University of Alabama, Birmingham as one of the 25 Most Amazing Campus Student Recreation Centers in the nation.